ThomasMBury/charlie-bury-website/content/en/about/index.md

     weight: 1
 ---

+Hello,

-Hello.
-I'm Charlie, a screenwriter.
+I'm Charlie, screenwriter.

-Writing and film were early passions in my life, so I combined them and discovered the joyful art of screenwriting.
+Writing and film were early passions in my life, so I combined them and discovered the joys of screenwriting.

-Find out more about my screenplays [here](https://www.charliebury.com/screenplays/).
-And do [contact me](https://www.charliebury.com/contact) for any samples.
+Find out more about my work [here](https://www.charliebury.com/screenplays/).
+Feel free to [contact me](https://www.charliebury.com/contact) for any samples.

 Thank you for stopping by.